blros/blros.github.io/_pages/bailiwicks.md

 ---
 layout: page
-title: Bailiwicks
+title: Projects & Bailiwicks
 sidebar_link: true
-permalink: bailiwicks/
+permalink: /projects/
 ---

-Below is a selection of my activity across some of the professional territories I roam.
+Below is a selection of my work across some of the professional territories I roam.
 The projects and initiatives listed below are all collaborative.
 I play/ed a significant role in all of them listed below, but not necessarily the lead role.
 Dates indicate my involvement in a project.

-**For the more official record, [download my CV](../docs/rosenblum-cv.pdf).**
+**For the more official record [download my CV](../docs/rosenblum-cv.pdf).**

 ---